The Supplement Buyer's Manual, Why Less Is More and How to Choose What Works

 - For oxidative stress or detox work: add NAC 600 mg/day plus glutathione (liposomal sublingual or IV).

-- For a vegetarian or vegan protocol: add creatine 3 to 5 g, taurine 1 to 3 g, carnitine 500 to 1500 mg, retinol from cod liver oil or as a pre-formed vitamin A drop, per the companion essay on the vegetarian trap.
+- For a vegetarian or vegan protocol: add creatine 3 to 5 g, taurine 1 to 3 g, carnitine 500 to 1500 mg, retinol from cod liver oil or a pre-formed vitamin A drop, per the companion essay on soil death and animal foods.

-- For hormone substrates: add zinc, magnesium, boron (you already have these from the core stack), plus tongkat ali or shilajit if running an androgen protocol.
+- For hormone substrates: add zinc, magnesium, boron (already in the core stack), plus tongkat ali or shilajit if running an androgen protocol.

 The principle holds.
 Each layer answers a specific lab finding or a specific protocol.
-None of the layers is added speculatively, none is kept after the lab moves into range.
+None is added speculatively, none is kept after the lab moves into range.

 Numbers are the discipline.
-A supplement that does not change a lab marker in 90 days is a supplement that is not working, regardless of how much it costs and how good the brand story is.
+A supplement that does not change a lab marker in 90 days is a supplement that is not working, regardless of what it costs or how good the brand story is.

 What to do with the bottle you already have

-Most readers will arrive at this essay with a cabinet of supplements already bought, some good, some bad.
+Most readers arrive here with a cabinet already bought, some good, some bad.
 The triage:

 - Read every label.
-Look for titanium dioxide, hydrogenated oil, FD&C colours.
+Hunt for titanium dioxide, hydrogenated oil, FD&C colours.
 Refuse on sight.

 - Look at the form of the active.
 Magnesium oxide?
-Throw it out.
+Out.
 Calcium carbonate without K2?
-Throw it out.
-Multivitamin in a tablet with eight binders and the active doses below 25 percent of the daily-value?
-Throw it out.
+Out.
+Multivitamin in a tablet with eight binders and the active doses below 25 percent of daily value?
+Out.

 - Test the lab markers.
-If a supplement has been in the cabinet for six months and the relevant lab has not moved, the supplement is not working for you.
+If a supplement has sat in the cabinet for six months and the relevant lab has not moved, it is not working for you.
 Drop it.

-- Consolidate the stack.
-Aim for the minimum effective list above plus your specific add-ons.
-The 20-bottle cabinet should be a 6-bottle cabinet inside a month.
+- Consolidate.
+Aim for the minimum effective list plus your specific add-ons.
+The 20-bottle cabinet becomes a 6-bottle cabinet inside a month.

 Without the numbers, the protocol is a story.